rmello4d/TheSustainableDeveloper/onewordaftertheother.md

 Also, thinking does not accept simultaneous action: we cannot think 2 stories at the exactly same time in our head.

-Sure, we can tell and hold 2 or more stories in our head but we will be switching from one to the other really quick.
+Sure, we can tell and hold 2 or more stories in our head but we will be switching from one to the other.
 Here an example, try these 2 phrases:

-I am super-man
+I am super-man.
-Your head is big
+Your nose is huge.

-Can you say  both phrases in your head at exactly same time ?
+Can we say both phrases in our mind at exactly same time ?

 No.